Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/SingleMIDPayFac.md

 # Single MID Payfac

 This API is used to single mid payfac.
-Merchants needs to add session token received during login API call in the header of this API.
+Merchant needs to add session token received during login API call in the header of this API.

 ## Endpoint